Skip to Content

 Development Division

 The Development division targets the professional advancement aspect of the SEC mission statement.
-The Development committees include Career Fair, Corporate Relations, and Finance.
+The Development committees include Career Fair, Corporate Relations, Engineering Development, and Finance.

-• Corporate Relations -- The Corporate Relations committee is responsible for maintaining professional ties with corporations and the Council's corporate sponsors.
-The committee invites representatives from companies to speak at SEC General Council meetings and is responsible for providing companies with sponsorship information.
+• Corporate Relations -- The Corporate Relations chair is responsible for maintaining professional ties with corporations and the Council's corporate sponsors.
+The chair invites representatives from companies to speak at SEC General Council meetings and is responsible for providing companies with sponsorship information.

 How can I get involved?

 Students can become involved with the Council in several ways.
-You can become an SEC member, you can join a professional society that is represented in the Council, or, if you are a freshman, you can join Leaders in Freshman Engineering (LIFE).
+You can become an SEC member, you can join a professional society that is represented in the Council, or you can simply attend any of our various events throughout the school year.

 The SEC General Council meetings, which are held every Monday evening at 8:15 PM, are open to all engineering students.
 You can attend these meetings to learn more about what the Council does and voice your opinion about issues facing the College.